yzhongda200-cell/TeX-Calculator/README.md

+## TeX-Calculator

+A collection of arbitrary-precision decimal arithmetic macros for plain TeX and LaTeX.

+The project currently provides macros for addition/subtraction, multiplication, and nim-sum computation.
+All macros are fully expandable from the first token, require no registers, and can be used directly in expansion-only contexts such as `\edef` and `\romannumeral`.

 ## Usage

 First, download the files and place them in your working directory.
 Then load the files you want to use: